 Black Walnut Point Inn on Tilghman Island, just 20 minutes past St. Michaels on 58-acres of bird sanctuary, offers peace and quiet with unobstructed water views in every direction.

 Built in 1845, hand-hewn black walnut beams, original hardwood floors, and the welcoming crystal pineapple chandelier are hallmarks.
-Open year-round, our 3 luxury cabins sit 20 feet from the broad mouth of the Choptank River; and the pool, gardens and secluded hammocks feature some of the most spectacular views found anywhere on the east coast.
+Open year-round, our 3 waterfront cabins sit 20 feet from the broad mouth of the Choptank River; and the pool, gardens and secluded hammocks feature some of the most spectacular views found anywhere on the east coast.

 But by far, it is the serenity of our private island sanctuary that makes the pool, hammocks and rocking chairs the favorite.
 With miles of water at every turn, the comfort of the point and its house are palpable.
 As one of the most unique properties on the Bay, Black Walnut Point Inn continually lulls the most active tourist into sitting down to do nothing but experience the wind and waves as the sun sets over the Chesapeake Bay.